 - Review your registration and click “add to cart”

 - Read the California Educator Credentialing Examinations agreement and click the “I acknowledge” text and click “next”

 - Input your payment method and click “next”

-Please note: your registration for the CSET is valid for one year from the date of issue.
+Please note: your registration is valid for one year from the date of issue.